sass/sass/doc-src/SASS_CHANGELOG.md

 * The `if()` function now only evaluates the argument corresponding to the value of the first argument.

+* All directives that are nested in CSS rules or properties and that contain more CSS rules or properties are now bubbled up through their parent rules.

 ### Backwards Incompatibilities -- Must Read!

 * Sass will now throw an error when `@extend` is used to extend a selector